20 Most Important HR Interview Questions For Freshers

 20. If you have any questions for us, you can ask.

 When this question is asked, the majority says NO. don’t say no, because this exhibits your uninformed and have less interest in the post.
 Instead, be prepared with your list of questions while you plan to research for the company.
 Asking the right questions will help you know your workplace and the quantity and quality of work given to you.
 Try to ask open-ended questions.
-Answers for such questions are descriptive and detailed.
+Answers to such questions are descriptive and detailed.

 NOTE: These structures above are flexible, can be altered as per your need and relevance.
 Play with it until you get the winning lines.